ruiyongzhang/EmoTrack/readme.md

 Update August 2024: Since the free trial of Google App Engine has finished, EmoTrack can no longer run.
 However, I still leave the User Instructions and the video of how it is running here if anyone is interested.

-1. **Website version:** The Web version is hosted online and requires no installation.
-Simply click the link below to start using it directly in your browser: [https://sms-app-project-415923.web.app][website version]
+1. **Website:** The Web version is hosted online and requires no installation.
+Simply click the link below to start using it directly in your browser: [Link](https://sms-app-project-415923.web.app)
-2. **Android version:** install the Android version by downloading the APK (Android Package) file directly:
+2. **Android:** Install the Android version by downloading the APK (Android Package) file directly:
-3. **iOS version:** Available on the App Store (link to be provided).
+3. **iOS:** This version requires users use type-c cable to download from developer's laptop.

 Here is the User Instructions for the EmoTrack: [EmoTrack User Instructions](https://pumped-armchair-5f0.notion.site/EmoTrack-User-Instructions-2bd2a6e1683c45efa0fd9676fa91eaca)

+Here is the video of showing how EmoTrack works:

 ---